-My clinical interests are psychotherapy and psychological assessment with youth and families.
-Specifically, my clinical activities include the assessment and treatment of young children and families who have experienced trauma such as abuse or neglect or exposure to domestic violence.
-I am also interested in the evaluation and treatment of attachment disruptions.
-My research interests include investigating long-term social, emotional, and cognitive outcomes in children who have had traumatic experiences and promoting sensitive caregiving for young children in foster care.
-I also provide training in evidence-based treatments for children and adolescents as well as consultation to New Orleans area public schools.
+Dr. Murphy's clinical interests are psychotherapy and psychological assessment with youth and families.
+Specifically, her clinical activities include the assessment and treatment of young children and families who have experienced trauma, such as abuse, neglect or exposure to domestic violence.
+She is also interested in the evaluation and treatment of attachment disruptions.
+Dr. Murphy's research interests include investigating long-term social, emotional, and cognitive outcomes in children who have had traumatic experiences, and promoting sensitive caregiving for young children in foster care.
+She also provides training in evidence-based treatments for children and adolescents, as well as consultation to New Orleans area public schools.

 View more of Dr. Miron's publications at PubMed.

 - Planful Transitions.
 Miron Murphy, D. (February - June 2021).
 Virtual training presented for the Louisiana Department of Children and Family Services.